This post may contain affiliate links. Click for complete disclosures.

 This gluten-free baked oatmeal comes together in one bowl and makes the perfect easy meal prep for breakfast, no matter if you want baked oatmeal for one or the whole family.

-This gluten-free baked oatmeal is one of my favorite recipes to make when the schedules get busy.
+This gluten-free baked oatmeal is one of my favorite recipes to make when schedules get busy.
 I am not a huge fan of overnight oat recipes.
 I prefer my oatmeal baked.
-What I love about these gluten-free baked oats is that they are just as easy to make as overnight oats for making ahead of time but the flavor and texture are so much better.
+What I love about these gluten-free baked oats is that they are just as easy to make as overnight oats for making ahead of time, but the flavor and texture are so much better.

 Are oats gluten-free?